Frequently Asked Questions

 What subjects are covered?

-Ag Data Commons includes resources from a wide range of research domains related to agriculture.
+The Ag Data Commons includes resources from a wide range of research domains related to agriculture.
 Some examples are agronomy, genomics, hydrology, soils, agroecosystems, sustainability, science, and economic statistics.

-No. You can access all published data without having an Ag Data Commons account.
+No, in line with new federal guidelines to take away barriers to data access, you do not have to be registered to download data.
+You can access all published data without having an Ag Data Commons account.
 If you wish to submit data to the repository, you will need to create an account.
 See below for more information.

 Should I register for an Ag Data Commons account?

 You should request an Ag Data Commons account if you wish to submit data to the repository.
 To be eligible, you must be a credentialed researcher and receive USDA funding.
-As Ag Data Commons grows, we will consider expanding to include submissions from externally-funded researchers.
+As the Ag Data Commons grows, we will consider expanding to include submissions from externally-funded researchers.

 To register for an account, select the Register link in the upper right corner of the homepage.
-Ag Data Commons curators will then review your account request.
+The Ag Data Commons curators will then review your account request.
 Once we have approved your request you will receive an email with a link to your account.